OpsMx/vcluster/README.md

 kubectl apply -f argo-kubectl-vcluster.yaml -n <ARGOCD_NAMESPACE>

+**TO DO **

 Get Kubeconfig file of the vcluster and send it to user.

 In ArgoCD namespace a secret will be created with the username provided in the above step .
 Decode the secret to access to get the kubeconfig file and send to user.

+Create Rbac so that only this user can access this cluster.